-The ninth day of the tour is also dedicated to the Macedonian Empire; after breakfast we will , like the byzintine church of Ag.
-Dimitrios, the rotonda, the white tower (trade mark of the city), the statu of Alexander the great and drive along the coastal road of the city.
+The ninth day of the tour is also dedicated to the Macedonian Empire; after breakfast, we will, like the byzantine church of Ag.
+Dimitrios, the Rotonda, the white tower (trademark of the city), the statue of Alexander the great and drive along the coastal road of the city.

-We will continue Thessaloniki for overnight & free evening.
+We will continue to Thessaloniki for overnight & free evening.

 Day 10: Thessaloniki, Zagori, Papingo

-The 10th day includes a visit to the picturesque complex of Zagorochoria, known for their amazing architecture and great cuisine.
-They are located in the northwest part of the country, and feature cobblestone paths and bridges over small river- lakes.
+The 10th day includes a visit to the picturesque complex of Zagorochoria, known for its amazing architecture and great cuisine.
+They are located in the northwest part of the country and feature cobblestone paths and bridges over small river- lakes.
 You will overnight at Papingo, where you will enjoy the local cuisine and the refreshing air of the mountains.